‘Bad situation’: Soaring U.S. dollar spreads pain worldwide

 In Manila, Raymond Manaog, 29, who drives the colorful Philippine mini-bus known as a jeepney, complains that inflation — and especially the rising price of diesel — is forcing him to work more to get by.

-“What we have to do to earn enough for our daily expenses,″ he said.
-“If before we traveled our routes 5 times, now we do it 6 times.”
+“What we have to do to earn enough for our daily expenses,” he said.
+“If before we traveled our routes five times, now we do it six times.”